 Where, at most, you have little to gain.

 - Neverwhere: After being forgotten by the surface world, Richard is failing to use an ATM when he's approached by a vagrant named Iliaster, begging for change.
 A frustrated Richard hands him his debit card and says there's several hundred pounds on it if he can get to it.
 Iliaster snorts, "That and fifty pence would get me a nice cup of tea," and tosses the card back to him.

 - In the short story "The Prophet's Hair" by Salman Rushdie, the burglar crushed his sons' legs when they were born so they could be more successful beggars.
 After they spend one night in a house containing the titular relic, they're healed, causing them to complain that they've lost their livelihood.

-- Seinfeld: In the he episode "The Muffin Tops" has a soup kitchen employee reject an attempted "donation" of the bottom halves of muffins (leftovers from Elaine's boss' restaurant that serves only the cut off tops of muffins).
+- Seinfeld: "The Muffin Tops" has a soup kitchen employee reject an attempted "donation" of the bottom halves of muffins (leftovers from Elaine's boss' restaurant that serves only the cut off tops of muffins).
 They say that nobody there would eat them because no one prefers a muffin with no top, and because it's clearly the place trying to get rid of its wasted food by pawning it off on the needy.

 - The prologue ("Tradition") to Fiddler on the Roof shows an interaction between wealthy townsman Lazar Wolf and Nahum the Beggar, in which Lazar offers Nahun a kopek and Nahum protests that Lazar gave him two kopeks the previous week.
 After Lazar responds that he had a bad week, Nahum retorts, "Because you had a bad week, I should suffer?".
 The scene basically is a staging of a stock joke about Schnorrers (essentially professional beggars).